opennorth/opennorth.ca/README.md

 1. Click "Unpublished" at the right end of the toolbar
 1. Click the "Save" icon in the right sidebar

+**Note:** Do not use the "Insert Image" button in the Prose editor.
+Instead, please upload the image to the appropriate folder in the [theme repository](https://github.com/opennorth/theme/) and reference it a metadata field (where applicable), or add it in the main content area using [html](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img) or [markdown](https://daringfireball.net/projects/markdown/syntax#img) syntax.

 ## Using GitHub

 Use the "Create new files" and "Upload files" buttons, or click on a file name to edit an existing file.